 Are These Common Rehab Beliefs Holding You Back?
 Debunking Misconceptions About Pain and Recovery

-In this post, I want to address some common misconceptions in rehab, explain why they’re no longer valid, and introduce a more holistic, evidence-based approach to care.
+In this post, I want to address some common rehab misconceptions, explain why they’re no longer valid, and introduce a more holistic, evidence-based approach to care.
+These pain and recovery myths often hold people back from truly understanding their bodies and making meaningful progress.

 Misconception 1: Does Low Back Pain Come from an Anterior Pelvic Tilt?